Hayes, Bromley: Modern suburban Hayes

 To cope with the increase in commuter traffic, the station was rebuilt in 1935, and Station Approach became the main shopping area, including a Post Office, petrol station, two mini-supermarkets and numerous small shops.
 It also contains a public house called The New Inn.

 During the Second World War an anti-aircraft gun battery was locally based on Hayes Common, and the soldiers of the 1st Canadian Division who manned it were barracked in local homes.
 Grandfields Nursery on West Common Road was hit by a V-2 rocket in the late afternoon of 9 February 1945, killing four people, including three members of the Grandfield family.
 Our Lady of the Rosary Catholic Church was later built on the site.

 Much of the area to the west and north-west of the original village has been taken over by suburbia.
 West Wickham and Bromley are completely joined with Hayes; and Coney Hall estate, beyond the Orpington - Croydon road is also part of the pattern.
 To the east and south, however, the open space of Hayes Common precludes building of any kind.

-The old village area along Hayes Street, also known as 'Old Hayes', today contains some small shops, though the local post office closed in 2004 (the nearest is now in the main shopping area near the station).
+The old village area along Hayes Street, also known as 'Old Hayes', today contains some small shops.
 The timbered cottage on the eastern side of Hayes Street was originally the village bakery, then it became a newsagents called "The Walnut Tree", until 2006, when it changed to residential use.
 The former village school remains a second village hall; the local primary school in George Lane has expanded in size in recent years, and now has three class groups in each year.
-It is extremely popular, and many of its pupils go on to Hayes School in West Common Road.
+It is very popular, and many of its pupils go on to Hayes School in West Common Road.